Radomir Marković: Head of security service

 Marković was born to a Bosnian Serb family in Lukavac, Yugoslavia, in present-day Bosnia and Herzegovina.
-Under Yugoslav president Slobodan Milošević, Marković was appointed to succeed Jovica Stanišić as the head of the SDB on 27 October 1998.
+Under Yugoslav president Slobodan Milošević, Marković was appointed to succeed Jovica Stanišić as the head of the RDB on 27 October 1998.
 After Milošević lost the 2000 Yugoslav presidential election to challenger Vojislav Koštunica, Marković formally resigned his position on 25 January 2001.

 Arrest and trials

 Marković was arrested by Yugoslav police in February 2001 and was charged with committing "the criminal act of abuse of official position" by organising the 1999 Ibar Highway assassination attempt of Vuk Drašković, which resulted in the deaths of four people.
 Marković was found guilty by the Belgrade District Court and on 18 July 2005 was sentenced to 15 years' imprisonment.
 However, in May 2006, the Supreme Court of Serbia set aside the District Court verdict and ordered a retrial.
 At his retrial, Marković was again convicted and sentenced to eight years' imprisonment.

 The verdict of the District Court was again overturned by the Supreme Court, and Marković was tried again, this time by a panel of Supreme Court judges.
 On 19 June 2008, Marković was convicted by the Supreme Court and sentenced to the maximum 40 years' imprisonment.